Ceelog/phpdoc-en/src/mbstring/setup.md

     multibyte character support.

     <span class="productname">Oniguruma</span> is necessary for the
-    regular expression functions with multibyte character support. <span class="productname">Oniguruma</span> is bundled with *mbstring*.
-As
+    regular expression functions with multibyte character support.
+As of PHP 7.4.0, pkg-config is used to detect the libonig library.
+Prior to PHP 7.4.0, <span class="productname">Oniguruma</span> was bundled with *mbstring*, but it was possible to build against an already installed libonig by passing **--with-onig\[=DIR\]**.
-    of PHP 5.4.0, if <span class="productname">Oniguruma</span> is already installed on the system, **--with-onig\[=DIR\]** can be specified to use the installed library.
-As of PHP 7.4.0 **--with-onig** has been removed and pkg-config is now used to detect the libonig library.

-    As of PHP 5.4.0 it is possible to disable the multibyte regex backtrack check by specifying **--disable-mbregex-backtrack**.
+    It is possible to disable the multibyte regex backtrack check by specifying **--disable-mbregex-backtrack**.

 Runtime Configuration
 ---------------------